asquare004/CollabNotes/README.md

 * [08/02/2024] Started working on the project.
 * [15/02/2024] Finalised our approach and made appropriate changes to the repository.
 * [14/03/2024] Added code of preliminary chatbox.
 The chatbox icon is visible and when clicked, a chatbox pops up.
 Chatting feature hasn't been fully deveoped yet.
+* [21/03/2024] Incoming message feature was developed and few improvements were made to enhance the appearance of the chatbox.
+* [04/04/2024] We tried to link frontend with backend.
 ## References
 We were asked to integrate our code with the [code of an online note editor](https://github.com/surdebmalya/surdebmalya.github.io/blob/main/notes.html) provided by our mentors.